aadityasingh/icl-dynamics/README.md

 Our second paper, [What needs to go right for an induction head?](https://arxiv.org/abs/2404.07129), studies emergence dynamics of [induction heads](https://transformer-circuits.pub/2022/in-context-learning-and-induction-heads/index.html) on synthetic data that *requires ICL* to solve the task.
 We pursued this direction (rather than directly targeting the dynamics of transience in setups where ICL or IWL can solve the task) since we felt that there was more to be understood on the nature of induction heads and the dynamics of their formation before we were ready to tackle transience.
 This work also helped us build out our mechanistic toolkit, which is discussed further in the [artificial optogenetics framework section](#artificial_opto).
 See the [corresponding section](#ih_paper).

-Our third paper is in progress (results mostly finalized) and identifies a new mechanism relevant in understanding the transience phenomenon.
-This codebase will be updated when the work is posted to Arxiv.

-Our fourth paper is also in progress (still figuring out some results) and aims connects the pieces to provide a mechanistic understanding of ICL transience.
-This codebase will be updated when the work is posted to Arxiv.
+Our third paper, [Strategy coopetition explains the emergence and transience of in-context learning](https://arxiv.org/abs/2503.05631), brings everything together with a dynamical understanding of why ICL emerges, if only to fade away later (due to competition, as suggested in the [first paper](https://arxiv.org/abs/2311.08360)).
+We find a surprising hybrid of ICL and IWL as the asymptotic mechanism, with _cooperative_ interactions allowing ICL to emerge earlier in training.
+A key aspect of these analyses was using the tools from the [second paper](https://arxiv.org/abs/2404.07129).
+We felt that this paper tied off the work quite nicely, really emphasizing key intuitions and dynamical phenomena that may help understanding larger networks.
+See the [corresponding section](#coopetition) for more details.

 As it covers the above works, the codebase has many parts.
 We highlight the key pieces and provide more detail in the subsections for reproducing each paper.
 Most files are also supplemented with comments to aid understanding.

-We're very excited to start getting this work out, and if you're also interested (or have questions about the code), feel free to reach out -- aaditya.singh.21@ucl.ac.uk.
+We're very excited to finish this series of work.
+If you're interested in extensions (or have questions about the code), feel free to reach out -- aaditya.singh.21@ucl.ac.uk.

 <a name="code"></a>
 ## Codebase structure